 “Should I enroll him for hip hop, gymnastics, and Taekwondo?
 Am I missing out on something if I am not able to post his glories on Facebook?"

-· Will all these classes leave him drained or trained for something wonderful that he actually enjoys doing?
+· Will all these classes leave him drained or trained for something extraordinary that he actually enjoys doing?

-Studies have constantly shown that mastery of a skill musical or physical requires extended focused attention and a child's active participation.
-If they are learning music, they must practice regularly, exhibit long periods of focus, memorize lengthy musical passages, master technical skills and understand diverse musical structure.
-The same amount of energy and attention goes for dance or sport.
-Is it possible for a child to master a skill when he is engaged in 3 or 4 forms of different skills along with the pressure of academics?
+Studies have constantly shown that mastery of a skill, musical or physical, requires extended focused attention and a child's active participation.
+If they are learning music, they must practice regularly, exhibit long periods of focus, memorize lengthy musical passages, master technical skills, and understand diverse musical structures.
+An equal amount of energy and attention goes for dance or sport.
+Is it possible for a child to master innumerable skill along with the pressure of academics?
 More importantly- is it fair?

-Is it good to start early- Yes!
-Such kind of learning experiences tends to foster cognitive processing, particularly during childhood when the neural connection is forming rapidly.
+Is it reasonable to start early- Yes!
+Such learning experiences tend to foster cognitive processing, particularly during childhood when the neural connection is forming rapidly.
 But how early is an answer every parent has to find for their own family considering the interest of their own child?

-It's difficult I understand for a parent to not feel competitive when other parent’s post pictures of their children with awards and trophies on Facebook and social media platform.
-While that is a big life question in itself as to why parents do so and what do they get out of showcasing their child as mini celebrities, a parallel question is - how can the parent at the receiving end handle it or stay away from this race?
+It's difficult for a parent to not feel competitive when other parents post pictures of their children with awards and trophies on Facebook and social media platforms.
+While that is a big life question in itself as to why parents do so and what they get out of showcasing their child as mini-celebrities, a parallel question is how parents at the receiving end handle it or stay away from the race.

 I understand a child needs high test scores to gain access to the best academic opportunities and extracurricular activities to widen his horizons.
-If we want the best learning environment for our child for the many years he is in school and after, test scores and trophies matter.
-With stakes this high, we have to help our kids prepare well whether or not we believe that the skills they are learning now are the skills that are going to make them successful in life.
+If we want the best learning environment for our child for the many years, he is in school and after, test scores and trophies matter.
+With stakes this high, we have to help our kids prepare well whether or not we believe that the skills they are learning now are the skills that will make them successful in life.

 I UNDERSTAND, but can there be a slightly healthier way of going about it so that we do less damage?
 A less stressful way?

-How difficult it is to jump out of this vicious circle of comparison and help the child discover himself and his talents and work on them rather than discover the other child, his talents and try to become like him.
+How difficult is it to jump out of this vicious circle of comparison and help the child discover himself and his talents and work on them rather than discover the other child, his abilities and try to become like him?

-Is it so difficult to RESPECT and APPRECIATE our child?
+Is it so challenging to RESPECT and APPRECIATE our child?

-Try it out - "You know son, I met your friend the other day at piano class.
-He really plays well and he has learnt it in a short period of time.
-What I have seen is that he focuses a lot, has kept few hours every day in his schedule for practice and sticks to it.
+Try it out - "You know, son, I met your friend the other day at piano class.
+He really plays well, and he has learned it in a short period of time.
+I have seen that he focuses a lot, has kept few hours every day in his schedule for practice, and sticks to it.
 It's a thing to learn from him."